 Aside from the trip cost, what are the additional expenses for this trip?

 Apogee’s tuition costs are meant to be all inclusive and include all meal, accommodation, and activity fees.
-The most significant additional expenses on our New England Mountains & Coast trip will include flights (if necessary) to Boston and from Portland, ME, a sleeping bag and sleeping pad, and hiking boots.
+The most significant additional expenses on our New England Mountains & Coast trip will include flights (if necessary) to Boston, MA and from Portland, ME, a sleeping bag and sleeping pad, and hiking boots.

 What does the community service portion of this trip entail?

-Our service projects vary from year to year, but most NEMC groups volunteer with one of a number of Maine-based organizations; they may spend a morning sorting food items with the Mid Coast Hunger Prevention Program, volunteer at a local farm, or help the Brunswick-Topsham Land Trust with trail maintenance on one of their preserves.
+Service projects vary from year to year, but most NEMC groups volunteer with one of a number of Maine-based organizations; they may spend a morning sorting food items with the Mid Coast Hunger Prevention Program, volunteer at a local farm, or help the Brunswick-Topsham Land Trust with trail maintenance on one of their preserves.
 Your child can expect 3-5 hours of community service.